robinhilliard/pipes/README.md

 Robin Hilliard

-_PS: Thanks for @Stvad for submitting the first issue with some great suggestions._
+_PS: Thanks to https://github.com/Stvad for submitting the first issue with some great suggestions._